Victoria amazonica (Poepp.) J. C. Sowerby

 Amazon Water Lily, Giant Amazon Water Lily, Giant Water Lily, Royal Water Lily, Victoria Lily

 Bloom Time: July to August

-Victoria amazonica has very large leaves, up to 9.8 feet (3 m) in diameter, that float on the water’s surface on a submerged stalk, up to 26 feet (8 m) in length.
+Victoria amazonica has very large leaves up to 10 feet (3 m) in diameter, that float on the water’s surface on a submerged stalk up to 26 feet (8 m) long.
 Underside of leaf is coppery red.
-The flowers are up to 12 inches (30 cm) in diameter, white the first night they are open and become pink the second night.
-They are up to 15.7 inches (40 cm) in diameter.
+The flowers are up to 16 inches (40 cm) in diameter, and white in color.
+The first night they are open and become pink the second night.

 How to Grow and Care

 In the wild the giant waterlily is a short-lived perennial, but at Kew, Royal Botanic Gardens it is raised as an annual from seed planted each January.